sg-s/spikesort/README.md

 >> urlwrite('http://srinivas.gs/install.m','install.m');
 >> install spikesort
 >> install srinivas.gs_mtools # spikesort needs this package to run
+>> install kontroller # needs a few functions from this package
 ```

 This script grabs the code and fixes your path.